 Transactional Decentralization is a breakthrough for the Enterprise Back Office

-Perhaps because I’ve worked in enterprise blockchain exclusively since 2015, I find a particular type of confusion to be by very common: enterprise people assuming blockchain is all about business and/or physical decentralization and completely unaware of the true value of enterprise blockchain: transaction decentralization.
+Perhaps because I’ve worked in enterprise blockchain exclusively since 2015, I find a particular type of confusion to be by very common: enterprise people assuming blockchain is all about business and/or physical decentralization and completely unaware of the true value of enterprise blockchain: transactional decentralization.

 With this new technology paradigm, the B2B interaction is now incredibly streamlined: the parties execute the same exact contract, agree to the results once, and record the results in a choreographed fashion guaranteed to stay in sync.
 None of this is true in the B2B world today.
 And best of all, you haven’t sacrificed the things you care about most: your business does not give up any security, autonomy or control throughout this transaction process because the overall transaction is still decentralized.